Corporate Advertising Guidelines

 The Council will arrange for the Websites operated and managed by Cheshire West and Chester Council to be made available, however computers and telecommunications systems are not fault free and may occasionally require periods of downtime (during which the Websites shall not be available) for repair, maintenance, and upgrading and the Council cannot guarantee uninterrupted availability.
 The Council will however endeavour to minimise any such periods of non-availability.
 All advertisers must understand and accept that they will have no claim for breach of contract or otherwise in respect of any such period of unavailability.

-The Marketing and Communications Team will review these guidelines annually.
+The Communications Team will review these guidelines annually.